 The master blender is to rum what the master distiller is to whiskey—he or she is the person in charge of painstakingly fine-tuning that spirit.
 Blending rums of different ages to produce a smooth finished product with the desired taste profile is part science and part art, and it takes decades to perfect.

-As with other spirits, in selecting a rum, look for authenticity and detail on the label, and do some homework on brands, their products and their processes.
+As with other spirits, in selecting a single cask rum, look for authenticity and detail on the label, and do some homework on brands, their products and their processes.